Lets start by saying there is no perfect bug out gun that suits everyone’s needs!

 Rifles on the other hand are longer, larger, bulkier, and don’t offer the ease of concealment that a handgun offers.
-If self defense is the primary concern than a handgun is the way to go.

 While some of you may be in urban environments where you are dealing more with predators of the two legged variety, there are some that need to consider protection from the wildlife around them.